Target Exam

 In 7 states defection prevented Congress from forming government.

-Coalition governments were formed in eight states.
+Coalition governments were formed in eight states consisting of different non-Congress parties.

 The Dravida Munnetra Kazhagam (DMK) secured a majority of its own in Madras State.